-- J. PROCEDURE The procedure set forth above shall also include the provisions of paragraphs 2-4 of General Laws, Chapter 140, Section 173 as amended. - K. PENALTY Any owner or keeper found in violation of any of the provisions of this bylaw shall be subject to a fine of not more than Fifty dollars (\$50.00) upon demand by the Animal Control Officer..
+K. PENALTY Any Owner or Keeper found in violation of any of the provisions of this bylaw shall be subject to a fine of fifty dollars (\$50.00) for the first offense, one hundred (\$100.00) for the second offense and three hundred (\$300.00) for the third offense.
+Further, if the Owner or Keeper of a dog is a minor, the parent or guardian of such minor shall be held liable for any violation of this bylaw.
+Any owner or keeper found in violation of any of the provisions of this bylaw shall BE subject to a fine of not more than Fifty dollars (\$50.00) upon demand by the Animal Control Officer.
 Further, if the owner or keeper of a dog be a minor, the parent or guardian of such minor shall be held liable for any violation of this bylaw.